Dynamic Earth - Plate Tectonics

 Objective: To understand where in the world earthquakes occur and the type of boundary that causes them.

 Starter: Spend 5 minutes watching the National Geographic video to the right.
 Task 1 - Where do powerful earthquakes happen?
 Click here to access the Wikipedia information on earthquakes and in particular the most powerful quakes of all time.
-Plot the top 10 earthquake (by magnitude) locations onto the same A3 sheet that you plotted the volcanoes on (from last lesson).
-Use a suitable symbol to show earthquakes.
+Plot the top 10 earthquake (by magnitude) locations onto the same worksheet that you plotted the volcanoes on (from last lesson).
+Use a the symbol included in the key to show the approximate locations of earthquake events.
 Task 2 - Finding out more about the causes of earthquakes Please complete all tasks set out on the worksheet below. **You will need your A3 sheet from last lesson too** For the final spider diagram task, use the last video to the right to make a note of the key factors impacting the severity of an earthquake event. |

 |